Why Do a Male Lion Called King of the Jungle?

 A tiger holds more power than a lion and ranks as the strongest and heaviest among the big cats, yet no one calls a tiger a king.

-Here are some weight facts for reference:
+Here are some weight facts for the King of the Jungle:

 Here are the reasons why lion in king.